Medically reviewed on June 5, 2018

 - The need for a hysterectomy at a later date

-In addition, limited research suggests that women who are able to avoid hysterectomy after having placenta accreta are at risk of pregnancy complications with subsequent pregnancies, including miscarriage, premature birth and recurrent placenta accreta.
+In addition, limited research suggests that women who are able to avoid hysterectomy after having placenta accreta are at risk of complications, including recurrent placenta accreta, with later pregnancies.

 Coping and support

-If your health care provider suspects that you have placenta accreta, you're likely worried about how your condition will affect your delivery, your baby and, possibly, your ability to become pregnant in the future.
+If your health care provider suspects that you have placenta accreta, you'll likely worry about how your condition will affect your delivery, your baby and, possibly, future pregnancies.

 To ease your anxiety:

 - Prepare for a hysterectomy.
-After the hysterectomy, you'll no longer have periods or be able to get pregnant.
-This might lead to a deep sense of loss.
-Ask your health care provider about what to expect during your recovery.
-If you need help coping with feelings of grief or depression, talk with a mental health provider.
+After the hysterectomy, you'll no longer have menstrual cycles or be able to get pregnant.
+Ask your health care provider about what to expect during your recovery, the length of recovery and how the surgery might affect your recovery after giving birth.